-Following Venezuela’s withdrawal in 1830 from its federation with Colombia, the United States established diplomatic relations with Venezuela in 1835, and maintained a generally close relationship throughout most of our history.
+Following Venezuela’s withdrawal in 1830 from its federation with Colombia, the United States established diplomatic relations with Venezuela in 1835, and has maintained a generally close relationship with Venezuela throughout most of its history.
 However, the U.S.-Venezuelan bilateral relationship has been tense in recent years due to a variety of policy differences.
-Recognizing that this tension is based in significant differences of analysis, opinion, and policy, the U.S. Government nonetheless believes both countries would be better served by establishing a functional and productive relationship focusing on areas of mutual interest, including counternarcotics, counterterrorism, commerce, and energy.

 U.S. Assistance to Venezuela

 U.S. assistance to Venezuela supports the defense of human rights, the promotion of a vibrant civil society, and the strengthening of democratic institutions.
 Venezuela is currently subject to certain restrictions on U.S. foreign assistance.

 Since 2005, the President has annually determined that Venezuela has “failed demonstrably” to adhere to its obligations under international counter-narcotics agreements and to take certain counter-narcotics measures.
 The President has waived these restrictions with respect to programs that are vital to the national interests of the United States, such as human rights and civil society programs.

 Pursuant to section 40A the Department of State since 2006 has annually determined that Venezuela was “not cooperating fully” with U.S. counterterrorism efforts.
 Under this provision, defense articles and services may not be sold or licensed for export to Venezuela during the relevant fiscal year.